 Our vision is to create the perfect race car and the 911 GT3 Cup introduced in 2018 is a step closer to achieving this.
 The car is faster, more durable, more efficient and even safer than its predecessors.
 It is quite simply a pure-bred race car and a precision instrument for the race track.

-Developed from scratch, the new engine offers even greater power output than the previous model.
-The four-litre six-cylinder boxer engine delivers up to 357 kW (485hp) at 7,500rpm and 480Nm at 6,5000rpm.
+Developed from scratch, the engine offers even greater power output than the previous model.
+The four-litre six-cylinder boxer engine delivers up to 485 hp at 7,500 rpm and 480 Nm at 6,500 rpm.
 Drive force is transmitted to the rear axle by a racing clutch and a

-In addition, a key benefit of this new driver system is that the engine and gearbox run times have been doubled before they require their first rebuild (engine from 50 to 100 hours and gearbox from 30 to 60 hours) thereby significantly reducing operating costs.
+In addition, a key benefit of this new drive system is that the engine and gearbox run times have been doubled before they require their first rebuild (engine from 50 to 100 hours and gearbox from 30 to 60 hours) thereby significantly reducing operating costs.

-© 2018 All rights reserved to
+© 2019 All rights reserved to

-Currently, we are still obliged to provide the NEDC values, irrespective of the testing method used.
-The additional reporting of the WLTP values is voluntary until their obligatory use.
-As far as new cars, (which are type approved in accordance with the WLTP) are concerned, the NEDC values will therefore be derived from the WLTP values during the transition period.
-To the extent that NEDC values are given as ranges, these do not relate to a single, individual car and do not constitute part of the offer.
-They are intended solely as a means of comparing different types of vehicle.
-Extra features and accessories (attachments, tyre formats etc.) can change relevant vehicle parameters such as weight, rolling resistance and aerodynamics.
-Additionally, weather and traffic conditions, as well as individual handling, can affect the fuel consumption, electricity consumption, CO₂ emissions and performance values of a car.
+Values are provided for comparison only.
+To the extent that fuel consumption or CO₂ values are given as ranges, these do not relate to a single, individual car and do not constitute part of the offer.
+Extra features and accessories (attachments, tyre formats etc.) can change relevant vehicle parameters such as weight, rolling resistance and aerodynamics which may result in a change in fuel consumption and CO₂ values.
+Additionally, weather and traffic conditions, as well as individual driving styles, can all affect the actual fuel consumption, electricity consumption, and CO₂ emissions of a car.